artcg/BEGAN/README.md

 Feel free to tune the other parameters if you wish (run ```python main.py --help``` for the full list).
 The default values are the same as in the paper (though the authors point out that their choices aren't necessarily optimal!).

-The one difference between this implementation's defaults and the original paper is the use of batch normalisation - feel free to disable this if you wish with ```--use-batch-norm 0```, but we found that this made training much slower.
+The one difference between this implementation's defaults and the original paper is the use of batch normalisation, we found that not using batch normalisation made training much slower.

 ### Running